 Depending on your space, for an infant you will likely want one or two shelves, a play mat, and some soft items like big pillows or soft rugs.
 As your child gets older you might want to add a small table with chairs, a pretend kitchen, train table, etc.

-2. Playroom Space & Flow
+2. Space & Flow in an Organized Playroom

 Now you have your furniture and you are deciding where to put everything.
 Try to step into the mind of a child while you are moving around your shelves.